sean7512/RestEssentials/README.md

 - iOS 8.0+
 - tvOS 9.0+
 - watchOS 2.0+
+- iPadOS 11.0+
+- macOS 10.10+

 ## Swift Version Compatibility

-RestEssentials is **ONLY** compatible with Swift 4 and above.
+RestEssentials is **ONLY** compatible with Swift 5 and above.
 See below for a list of recommended versions for your version of Swift:
-- Swift 5             -> RestEssentials 4.0.3
+- Swift 5             -> RestEssentials 5.0.0 (or 4.0.3 -- macOS and SPM support added in 5)
 - Swift 4             -> RestEssentials 4.0.2
 - Swift 3             -> RestEssentials 3.1.0
 - Swift 2.3          -> Not Supported